-- Do not look at social media before bed.
-It will keep you up and is not healthy.
+- No social media before bed.
+It will keep you up and it’s not healthy.
 Opt for a podcast or meditation app if you want to listen to something to wind down.

-- Get organised.
-And we mean for everything.
+- Get organized.
+And we mean everything.
 Pre-cook meals.
 Write lists.
 Block out time in your diary.

 - Make time to exercise.
 It’s good for the mind and soul.
 I did the 28-minute programs out there first thing before the kids woke, and I loved it.